 Dental implants are one of the most popular tooth replacement options out there, gaining this momentum thanks to their many benefits and advantages for patients with missing teeth.
-For patients in Pleasanton, Livermore and Dublin, CA quality dental implants are as close as Amador Dental and Orthodontic with Dr. Sjoberg.
+For patients in Pleasanton, CA, quality dental implants are as close at Pleasanton Prosthodontics with Dr. Maggie Chao.

 But if you’re asking yourself what dental implants are exactly, then you’ve come to the right place.
 Let’s explore what comprises a dental implant and what has made this treatment successful among unique patients.